Throughout my career as a travel blogger, the question I am asked most often is: “How do you get to travel so often?”

 2. Schedule your vacation leaves around non-working holidays and long weekends.

 Look at it this way: vacation leaves are more valuable because it’s flexible and when to use them is up to you.
 Use your precious vacation leaves wisely by reserving them for longer trips and more distant destinations.
 How?
 Schedule them around non-working holidays or long weekends.

 For example, December 24, 25, 30, 31 and January 1 are holidays in the Philippines.
 All these dates fall on weekdays.
 December 26-27 and January 2-3 fall on a weekend.
 The only working days between December 24-January 3 are December 28-29.
 If you file a leave for these two sandwiched days, you’ll use only two vacation leaves but get to enjoy a total of 11 days.

 Another example for those based in the Philippines, the government declared November 18-19 holidays, too.
 They fall on Wednesday-Thursday.
 If you use one leave for November 20, which is a Friday, you’ll get to enjoy five days (including the coming weekend).
 You’ll find many similar cases given how many holidays we have here in the Philippines.

-3. Consider other destinations.
+3. Consider not-so-popular destinations.

 I know you’re dying to go to Paris, Tokyo, Bali, or Boracay, and it’s completely alright.
 But there are many other worthy places out there that you can enjoy for much lower price.
 Popular destinations tend to be more expensive and too crowded during the holidays and peak season.
 If there’s a promo for a destination, even when it’s not on my bucket list, I would try to find out if there’s something there that could appeal to me and if it’s positive, I’d book it.